leobrowning92/numpad-ProMicro/README.md

 # numpad-ProMicro

 The aim of this project is to provide a log and instructional of how build a ProMicro controlled numpad of Mechanical Keyboard switches.
+I am new to mechanical keyboards so this is by a beginner for beginners.

 For this I am using a ProMicro clone purchased from china for around the $1 mark, simply for its combination of small size, usb port, and aforementioned